vaeth/calc-extension/README.md

 - `sinh` the hyperbolic sine
 - `cosh` the hyperbolic cosine
 - `tanh` the hyperbolic tangent
-- `asinh` the hyperbolic arccosine
+- `asinh` the hyperbolic areasine
-- `acosh` the hyperbolic arccosine
+- `acosh` the hyperbolic areacosine
-- `atanh` the hyperbolic arctangent
+- `atanh` the hyperbolic areatangent
 - `log10` the base 10 logarithm
 - `log2` the base 2 logarithm
 - `log` the natural logarithm (base E)